shahzadahmaddev/Gym-Management-system/README.md

 # 🏋️ Gym Management System

 ## 📌 Project Overview
-The **Gym Management System** is a desktop-based application developed in **C++ using the Qt framework**.
+The Gym Management System is a desktop-based application developed in C++ using the Qt framework.
-This project is designed to manage gym-related operations efficiently through a graphical user interface (GUI).
+This semester project is designed to efficiently manage gym-related operations through an intuitive graphical user interface (GUI).
-It demonstrates core programming concepts such as **Object-Oriented Programming (OOP)**, file organization, and GUI-based application development.
+It demonstrates core programming concepts such as file handling and organization, and GUI-based application development.

 ---